wqyeo/Vite-Mantine-Deploy-Github-Pages/README.md

    - **Repository access**: Grant access to the target repository.
    - **Permissions**: Ensure `read-write` access to **Pages** and **Deployments**.

+> Save the generated access token somewhere, you will require it whenever you deploy the website.

 ### Steps
 1. **Install dependencies**:
    ```bash